mozilla/service-deploy-status/README.md

 ```
 systems:
   SYSTEM NAME:                             - the name of the system of services
+    services:
       - name: SERVICE NAME                 - the name of a single service in the system
         description: SERVICE DESCRIPTION   - short description of service
         environments:
           - name: ENVIRONMENT NAME         - name of an environment
             host: ENVIRONMENT HOST         - host for this environment with a /__version__
 ```

 If you want to add a system or update an existing system, submit a pull request.